 In terms of demographics, the US is better placed and many analysts question whether China will ever escape the middle-income trap before turning into the world’s largest nursing home due to its previous one child policy.
 Both countries have huge amounts of debt but people fret about the speed at which Chinese debt has risen.
 On the flip side, China holds over a trillion dollars of US debt.
 If China starts doing less trade with the US, it may want to diversify away from the US dollar as its reserve currency.
 How will the US government finance itself then?

-A potential trade deal between the US and China would solve no more than a couple of the issues covered above.
+The Trump-XI trade deal signed in 2019 between the US and China did not solve anything, other than allowing Trump to claim that the Chinese were buying huge amount of agricultural products from the US.
+A similar trade deal between the US and China would solve no more than a couple of the issues covered above.
 Everything points towards a generation-long rivalry in the mould of the Cold War, with an unwinding of the peace dividend that made the 1990s so prosperous.
 Already, the US is prompting its NATO allies to use at least 2% of their GDP in military expenditure, which can only lead to more one-upmanship from Russia and China.
 Further, the impact of more defence spending is less positive for the economy than civilian spending on things like healthcare, education or infrastructure.

 However the US-China conflict evolves, investment management will become more complex.
 Stock picking will need added elements of sophistication and a deep understanding of the issues discussed above.
 Investors can still hope to enjoy high risk-adjusted returns but investment selection could become more of a specialist activity than it is currently.

 If you have any questions about the impact of politics and trade wars on your investments, please get in touch with us or email email@example.com.
 Please remember, if you hold an account with Canaccord, you can check your portfolio value at any time, through Wealth Online or by getting in touch with your Investment Manager.